Hussein Abdi Dualeh

 Hussein Abdi Dualeh (Xuseen Cabdi Duaale) is a Somaliland politician and petroleum engineer.
 He is the former Minister of Energy & Minerals of Somaliland.

 Biography

-Dualeh was born in the Saraar region of Somaliland.
+Hussein Dualeh was born in 1957 in the Saraar region of British Somaliland.

 At the age of five, he moved with his family to Aden in South Yemen.
 Upon returning he completed secondary education at SOS Sheikh Secondary School.
 After graduation he was hired by ADNOC selling lubricants and gasoline.

-In 1979 he started his engineering education at the University of Oklahoma and later worked for several American companies including Chevron Corporation and California's Metropolitan Transport Authority.
+Hussein Dualeh studied petroleum engineering at the University of Oklahoma and graduated with a degree in 1983.
+And later worked for several American companies including five years Chevron Corporation, and California's Metropolitan Transport Authority between 1989 and 2010.

 He later joined the Peace, Unity, and Development Party and became chairman of the party's North American chapter, and was even naturalised as an American citizen.